grimalschi/calque/README.md

 - Removed the examples and the "Fork" button.
-- Changed the theme and font size.
+- Changed the theme, favicon and font size.